Table of Contents

 - Genetic information

-Before filing a lawsuit, you must first file a Charge of Discrimination with the EEOC.
+Before filing a lawsuit, you must file a Charge of Discrimination with the EEOC.
 There are time limits for filing a charge, so it’s crucial to take action as soon as possible.

 Here are some ways to file an EEOC complaint: